lusaxweb/vuesax/docs/components/README.md

 You can add an icon to the button with the property `icon`

 ::: tip
-Vuesax uses the **Google Material Icons** font library.
+Vuesax uses the **Google Material Icons** font library by default.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).
+Other icon libraries can be used by providing the class for the respective pack in the icon-pack property. ex.
+FA4 uses fa or fas, FA5 uses fas, far, or fal.
 :::

 :::tip